schassande/moodle-paygw_helloasso/README.md

 When users pay for an item (course or other), they will be redirected to HelloAsso.
 After payment, HelloAsso returns them to Moodle.

-## Note

-This is a minimal integration.
-For production, add payment confirmation handling (webhook) and error management.